This week on ‘An Interview with WiseOceans’ we spoke to Kristina Loosen, a Marine Biologist and PhD Candidate

 As a marine biologist you always hope to make a difference and sometimes it doesn’t feel like it.
 However even the smallest impact can bring about change.
 So I love when I talk to the public and I see one persons love for the marine environment awaken and even their habits changing.

-Project management is a skill that is very important but often sidelined in marine biology study programmes.
+Project management is a skill that is very important but often side-lined in marine biology study programmes.
 Aspects such as budgeting and scheduling are essential for any research project.
-So if there is the chance to do a course on project management in your programme or as an extra module I advise everyone to do so.
+If there is the chance to do a course on project management in your programme I would advise it.

 Definitely and undisputed the magnificent great white shark.
-White sharks are the reason why I wanted to become a marine biologist and are until today the animal that fascinates me the most.
-I love the way they move with such grace and power and the fact that they are the perfectly adapted apex predator.
+White sharks are the reason why I wanted to become a marine biologist.
+Today, they are still the animal that fascinates me the most.
+I love the way they move with such grace and power.
+Also, they are the perfectly adapted apex predator

 10. What is your most unforgettable moment in the sea?